 However, you won’t get that control overnight.
 A little practice and mindset shift are the first steps to take.
 Give yourself time to master the process and stay on top of revising your estimates until you have a proper time blocking and scheduling system that works.

-You will notice the amazing benefits and gain that stability that comes with being proactive about your time in no time.
+You will notice the amazing benefits and gain the stability that comes with being proactive about your time in no time.